-This annual report is of the Group comprising Incremental Oil and Gas Ltd and its subsidiaries.
-The Company's functional and presentation currency is AUD (\$).
+This annual report is of the group comprising Incremental Oil and Gas Ltd ("the Company") and its subsidiaries (collectively "the Group").
+The Company's functional and presentation currency is USD (\$).
+At 1 January 2011 the Company adopted the US Dollar as the functional and presentation currency.
+Unless otherwise stated, all amounts in the Annual Report are in US Dollars.

-A description of the Group's operations and of its principal activities is included in the review of operations and activities in the directors' report on pages 4 to 11.
-The directors' report is not part of the financial report.
+A description of the Group's operations and of its principal activities is included in the review of operations and activities in the Directors' Report on pages 4 to 12.
+The Directors' Report is not part of the financial report.